The Upside-Down Degree

 Graduates of certain Washington State Community and Technical Colleges who hold the A.T.A.
 (Associate in Technical Arts), A.A.S.
-(Associate in Arts & Sciences), or some other approved technical degree who do NOT bring significant university or college coursework which would otherwise be transferable to WWU.
+(Associate in Arts & Sciences), or some other approved technical degree who do NOT bring significant university or college coursework which would otherwise be transferable to Western.

 Which areas of study are eligible for the Fairhaven College Upside-Down Program?

 In considering a student for admission to the Fairhaven Upside-Down Program, we are looking for students who bring technical academic work in areas of study which the college can academically support.
 Students admitted to this program will be expected to enhance the areas of their technical degree with appropriate upper-division coursework from Fairhaven College and, potentially, from other departments of Western Washington University.
-Students have completed Upside-Down Degrees with technical degrees in Human Services, Early Childhood Education, Environmental Conservation, Business Administration, and Graphic Design, among others.
+Students have completed Upside-Down Degrees with technical degrees in Human Services, Early Childhood Education, Environmental Conservation, Business Administration, Paralegal Studies, and Graphic Design, among others.
 We consider applications on a case-by-case basis.
 We do not have specific articulation agreements in place.

 Why Consider the Fairhaven College Upside-Down Program?